xpagesbeast/el-demo/README.md

 ## Overview:

-A object our content service interacts with is Vehicle.
+We have a Object called Vehicle and it has fields and another Object.
-We use #{xxxxx} for place holders.
-These are the fields in the object.
+We use #{xxxxx} for place holders in the content.
+These are the field names in the Object.

-### Content
+### Output
 "The vehicle is #{color} and it was designed in the year #{year}.
 We started shipping it in #{buildDates.start}.
 This one does not #{exist} and should come back."

 After running the content becomes: